^

 03 June 2024, 20:53

 Using genealogical information from the Utah Population Database, the researchers found relatives and focused on cancer diagnoses in women and their families using the Utah Cancer Registry.
-Specifically, the researchers looked at diagnoses of breast, ovarian, endometrial, colon, testicular, and prostate cancer.
+Specifically, the researchers looked at diagnoses of breast, ovarian, endometrial, colon, testicular, and prostate cancers.

-The risk of breast cancer is increased by 1.3 times and the risk of colon cancer by 1.5 times in second-degree relatives (ie, aunts, uncles, grandparents, nieces or nephews, etc.).
+The risk of breast cancer is increased by 1.3 times and the risk of colon cancer by 1.5 times in second-degree relatives (i.e. aunts, uncles, grandparents, nieces or nephews, etc.).

 You are reporting a typo in the following text: